Table of Contents

 Classification of Iron Deficiency Anemia

-Stage 1: Prelatent stage (Depletion of iron stores):
+Stage 1: Prelatent stage (depletion of iron stores)

 This stage is marked by the depletion or absence of iron stores alongside normal serum iron concentration, hemoglobin, and hematocrit.
-There is reduced or absent bone marrow iron stores and reduced serum ferritin level.
+There are reduced or absent bone marrow iron stores and reduced serum ferritin level.

-Stage 2: Latent stage (Depletion of transport iron):
+Stage 2: Latent stage (depletion of transport iron)

-Stage 3: Marked Iron-Deficiency Anemia:
+Stage 3: Marked IDA

 Pathophysiology of Iron Deficiency Anemia